guy477/TMP-Index/README.md

 * Twitter Stream up and running on Trumps Tweets.
 * The GCloud SQL DB might be set up; yet to use it/test it.
+* Connected to DB and sucessfully executed queries

 ## ToDo